dcsil/DevDeck/CUJ/CUJ.md

 - **Zihao Wang** — 1008036698

 ## 3. TL;DR (≤ 65 words)
-React is a powerful JavaScript library that transforms how businesses build digital experiences.
-It delivers fast, scalable, and interactive user interfaces through reusable components and efficient updates.
-By reducing development time and enhancing performance, React helps startups launch products faster, improve customer engagement, and stay competitive in the marketplace.
+React is a JavaScript library for building user interfaces from reusable components.
+We built a task board, hit an npm yarn version mismatch and rolled back to a stable set.
+MUI’s theming and overrides slowed us down and clashed with custom styles, so we switched to Tailwind for faster iteration and consistent design.
+We deployed on Vercel, delivering a cleaner and faster UI.

 ## 4. User Goal (≤ 2 sentences)
 As a frontend developer, I want to create an interactive, elegant, and well-readable interface with reusable React UI components, a huge ecosystem of libraries, and community support, so I can quickly iterate on modern designs and deliver a more tailored experience to users through our task board product.